Think Before You Click

 Think about what you want to include in your pictures, and then look at what you might be leaving out.
 Are you ignoring part of a person's life or the story of a town because you don't think it is "picturesque enough"?
 Realize that no photo or video is going to capture the reality of any place you visit, so think about how you can strive to show many different aspects of a place or culture, not just the tourist spots or well-known parts of a culture that everyone photographs.

 CONSIDER AND RESPECT HISTORICAL AND CULTURAL ASPECTS AND LAWS

 Most people know to ask permission to take photos or video in sacred or religious sites, but many countries also have laws against taking pictures of government buildings, etc. Even if there is no law, be respectful of the culture - a city, village, or landscape is not there for you to consume through your camera, it is part of the lives of those in your host country.
 Think about it: if you don’t take a picture of a homeless person here in the U.S., why would you do it while abroad?

 SHOW PEOPLE YOUR PHOTOS/VIDEO

 Sharing your camera and digital pictures with people encourages interaction.
 Kids especially like to see themselves on the camera screens.
 Letting people you meet play with your camera can be a hit, too.

 When possible, try to find a way to give copies to the people you photograph.
 Getting their address and sending them photos might be an option.
 If you are meeting people through an organization or traveling with a company, think about sending them the photos to distribute.
-You could also bring photos of yourself or your family to share with people when you take their photo or
+You could also bring photos of yourself or your family to share with people when you take their photo or meet them.

 THINK ABOUT YOUR CAPTIONS